Introduction to Aave

 Aave is a decentralised non-custodial liquidity market protocol where users can participate as depositors or borrowers.
 Depositors provide liquidity to the market to earn a passive income, while borrowers are able to borrow in an overcollateralised (perpetually) or undercollateralised (one-block liquidity) fashion.

-The Aave Protocol has been audited and secured.
-The protocol is completely open source, which allows anyone to interact with the user interface client, API or directly with the smart contracts on the Ethereum network.
+Aave Protocol has been audited and secured.
+The protocol is completely open source, which allows anyone to interact with an user interface client, API or directly with the smart contracts on the Ethereum network.
 Being open source means that you are able to build any third-party service or application to interact with the protocol and enrich your product.

-In order to use the service, you simply deposit your preferred asset and amount.
+In order to use to interact with Aave protocol, you simply deposit your preferred asset and amount.
 After depositing, you will earn passive income based on the market borrowing demand.
 Additionally, depositing assets allows you to borrow by using your deposited assets as a collateral.
 Any interest you earn by depositing funds helps offset the interest rate you accumulate by borrowing.